pytorch/xla/docs/source/features/scan.md

 ## When should you use this

-You should consider using [`scan_layers`][scan_layers] if you have a model with many homogenous (i.e. same shape, same logic) layers, e.g. LLMs.
-These models are slow to compile. `scan_layers` is a drop-in replacement for a for loop over e.g. a bunch of decoder layers.
-The benefit is that `scan_layers` will trace the first layer and reuse the compiled result for all subsequent layers, significantly reducing the model compile time.
+You should consider using [`scan_layers`][scan_layers] if you have a model with many homogenous (same shape, same logic) layers, for example LLMs.
+These models can be slow to compile. `scan_layers` is a drop-in replacement for a for loop over homogenous layers, such as a bunch of decoder layers. `scan_layers` traces the first layer and reuses the compiled result for all subsequent layers, significantly reducing the model compile time.

 [`scan`][scan] on the other hand is a lower level higher-order-op modeled after [`jax.lax.scan`][jax-lax-scan].
 Its primary purpose is to help implement